Sam Baggette/Oxfam

 • The Comments are collected via our Festivals Management Application and entered by staff or volunteers on site and in the office.

-• Extra details about the medical or access support you need, detailsabout your criminal convictions, or driving licence information is collected directly via email or telephone call.
+• Extra details about access support you need, details about your criminal convictions, or driving licence information is collected directly via email or telephone call.

 How will the information be used?